 Peter McNally is a Senior Consultant at the User Experience Center.
 Pete has more than 20 years of experience in usability, information architecture, accessibility, and software engineering.
 His current areas of interest include the intersection of user experience (UX) and customer experience (CX), universal design, voice UX, and the internet of things (IoT).

 Pete holds a Bachelor of Science in Computer Science from Northeastern University and a Master of Science in Computer Science from Rensselaer Polytechnic Institute (RPI).
 He holds a CPACC (Certified Professional in Accessibility Core Competencies) certification from the International Association of Accessibility Professionals (IAAP).
 He is a member of the International User Experience Professionals Association (UXPA), Boston UXPA, Boston CHI, and IAAP.

 Kirsten Robinson is Director of Product Design at BitSight Technologies.
 She has worked in the user experience field since 1999, when she became an information architect at Dynamic Diagrams, a design and visualization consultancy.
 She has held UX individual contributor and leadership positions at The MathWorks, Endeca, Oracle, and Brightcove.
 She considers herself a generalist, with interests in user research, design, and evaluation of complex user interfaces.
 She loves to use visualization techniques to brainstorm, explore information, and communicate.
 She is a frequent presenter at Boston-area UX events and has contributed to several books.
 Kirsten holds an MS in Human Factors in Information Design from Bentley and a BA in Cognitive Science from Brown.

-Minmin Yang is currently working as Head of UX Design at Amazon Web Services.
-She has led the UX of a brand new product from the beginning to the launch recently and manages/mentors other designers at Amazon.
-She has over 10 years of hands-on experience in both design and research including creating vision designs, prototyping at all fidelity levels, and delivering design specs for scrum teams, creating data visualization, conducting customer research by interviews and focus groups, creating personas and journey maps, run usability tests and surveys, etc. Before Amazon, she also worked at Verizon, Autodesk, and Constant Contact.
+Minmin Yang is currently working as Head of UX, Migration Services, at AWS.
+She leads a team of UX design and research, working on 10+ products and initiatives.
+She has 15+ years of hands-on experience in both design and research including creating vision designs, prototyping at all fidelity levels, and delivering design specs for scrum teams, creating data visualization, conducting customer research by interviews and focus groups, creating personas and journey maps, and run usability tests and surveys.
+Before AWS, she also worked at Verizon, Autodesk, and Constant Contact.
 Minmin received her Ph.D. in Human-Computer Interaction at Rice University.